Air China: Early years

 Air China was established and commenced operations on 1 July 1988 as a result of the Chinese government's decision in late 1987 to split the operating divisions of Civil Aviation Administration of China (CAAC) into six separate airlines: Air China, China Eastern, China Southern, China Northern, China Southwest, and China Northwest.
 Air China was assigned primary responsibility for intercontinental flights and took over CAAC's long-haul aircraft (Boeing 707s, 747s, and 767s) and routes.

 In January 2001, the former CAAC's six airlines agreed on a merger plan, according to which Air China was to acquire China Southwest Airlines.
 Before this acquisition, Air China was the country's fourth largest domestic airline.
 The merger created a group with assets of 56 billion yuan (US$8.63 billion) and a fleet of 118 aircraft.
 In October 2002, Air China consolidated with the China National Aviation Holding and China Southwest Airlines.

 On 15 December 2004, Air China was successfully listed on the Hong Kong and London Stock Exchanges.
-In 2006, Air China signed an agreement to join the Star Alliance.
+In 2006, Air China signed an agreement to join Star Alliance.
 It became a member of the alliance on 12 December 2007 alongside Shanghai Airlines.

 In July 2009, Air China acquired $19.3 million of shares from its troubled subsidiary Air Macau, lifting its stake in the carrier from 51% to 81%.
 One month later, Air China spent HK$6.3 billion (US$813 million) to raise its stake in Cathay Pacific from 17.5% to 30%, expanding its presence in Hong Kong.